Pantone Color of the Year 2026: Trends & POD Product Ideas

 Best For

-Hoodies, oversized graphic tees, leggings and phone grips — paired with one accent color from the palette above so the product reads as designed, not blank.
+Hoodies, oversized graphic tees, leggings, and phone grips - paired with one accent color from the palette above so the product reads as designed, not blank.

 Home Decor: Canvas Prints and Cushions

 Cloud Dancer's calming nature is built for interior spaces.
-Pair it with abstract art, nature-inspired themes or geometric patterns.
+Pair it with abstract art, nature-inspired themes, or geometric patterns.

-For sellers who already run a phone-case store, this is the most efficient cross-sell available right now.
-We launched wall art on Podbase precisely because so many of our digital-artist customers were sourcing it from a separate provider — and a Cloud Dancer canvas plus a matching phone case is the type of bundle that lifts average order value without lifting acquisition cost.
+Cloud Dancer's neutral hue blends with many interior themes and complements natural textures like wood and stone.
+There is also an underexploited market: roughly 65% of wall art sales still happen offline.
+As Podbase's CEO notes, “almost 65% of wall art sales are still offline, so there is a huge potential for digital web sales.”
+For sellers who already run a phone-case store, this is the most efficient cross-sell available - we launched wall art on Podbase precisely because so many of our digital-artist customers were sourcing it elsewhere, and a Cloud Dancer canvas plus a matching phone case is the type of bundle that lifts average order value without lifting acquisition cost.

 Best For

-Throw blankets, wall art, shower curtains, accent cushions and bath mats.
+Throw blankets, wall art, shower curtains, accent cushions, and bath mats.

 Also Read: